Find answers to FAQ’s by clicking on a topic below.

 Dues cover all of the day-to-day costs of having a strong union, including organizing resources and contract enforcement.
 Additionally, dues help pay for subject experts to negotiate on equal terms with UC, legal and grievance representation costs, staffing, rent, equipment, and supplies.
 Dues also go toward the UAW Strike and Defense Fund, which creates additional leverage at the bargaining table by helping ARs build the capacity to strike if necessary.

 Dues in UAW Local 5810 (the Union of Postdocs and Academic Researchers at UC) are 1.44% of gross pay received for work covered by the contract (so if someone is a 50% Project Scientist and 50% Lecturer, they would only pay UAW dues on their Project Scientist salary).
 Dues are not paid on the monetary value of benefits, such as health care.
-The dues rate can only be raised by a membership vote: either through a vote of delegates to the UAW Constitutional Convention (in which all local unions have representation), or by a vote of members of UAW 5810.

-Typically, the monetary value of increased salary and benefits are much greater than the cost of dues.
+Typically, the value of increased salary and benefits greatly exceed the cost of dues.
 For example, UC Postdocs have won a 34% increase in the average salary and a low-cost, high-quality benefits plan since ratifying their first contract in 2010.
-Over 70% of UC Postdocs have chosen to become union members.
+A supermajority of UC Postdocs have consistently chosen to become union members.

 Initiation Fees: Initiation fees, like dues, are set by UAW membership.
-Initiation fees are only paid one time if an AR chooses to become a member of the union.
-They are currently $10 for all new UAW Local 5810 members.
+This is a one-time $10 fee when you become a member.
 Initiation fees are used to educate new members about their rights under the collective bargaining agreement and support members’ rights.

 How is dues money allocated?
 What are dues used for?